isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore</a>. </strong>Misunderstood
+<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore</a></strong> (ENSING)
-Insects: Insects perform a vital role in Singapore’s biodiversity, yet they are shunned.
-Here at ENSING (Entomological Society Singapore) we hope to showcase some of our insect variety and ways of life, and the threats they face.</p>
-<p>- Insect specimens pinned for documentation by our members</p>
-<p>- Guided walks to Punggol Waterway Point for booth participants</p>
-<p>- Posters of research projects conducted by our members</p>
+hopes to showcase some of our insect variety and ways of life, and the threats they face.
+Insects perform a vital role in Singapore’s biodiversity, yet they are misunderstood and shunned.
+Look forward to insect specimens pinned for documentation by our members, guided walks to Punggol Waterway Point, and posters of research projects conducted by our members at our booth!</p>
 </td>
 </tr>
 <tr>